-Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
-Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the examination board connect.fontys.nl/instituten/fibs/Institute/ExamBoard Advice regarding the continuation of studies may be deferred for students with a Top-Class status (see Article 32).
+1. Students who have been granted an Elite Athletes or Talent status are entitled to facilities from the Elite Athletes Scheme.
+Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the examination board connect.fontys.nl/instituten/fibs/Institute/ExamBoard

+Advice regarding the continuation of studies may be deferred for students with an Elite Athlete status (see Article 32).